-Apple and HTC come to global settlement, all patent lawsuits dismissedAlex Wagner - Deputy Managing Editor, News Desk
+Apple and HTC come to global settlement, all patent lawsuits dismissedAlex Wagner - Editorial Director of News and Content

 Apple and HTC have thrown their fair share of legal blows against one another in the past, but it appears that the two companies have finally been able to set aside their issues and reach an agreement.
 Apple announced this evening that it and HTC have come to "a global settlement" that includes the dismissal of all lawsuits between the two of them and a ten-year licensing deal that applies to both current and future patents held by the two firms.
 The terms of the settlement are confidential.